African All Stars Transfer News & Rumours: Roma contact Arsenal for Elneny | Goal.com

 Roma contact Arsenal for Elneny

-Roma have approached Arsenal over the availability of Egypt international Mohamed Elneny who has game limited this season, Tuttomercatoweb reports.
+Roma have approached Arsenal over the availability of Egypt international Mohamed Elneny who has struggled for game time this season, Tuttomercatoweb reports.

 Roma are ready to sign the 26-year-old on loan with an option to make the deal permanent at the end of the season.

-Elneny has found game time limited under Unai Emery, making just a single Premier League for the Gunners so far this season.
+Elneny has made just a single Premier League appearance for the Gunners so far this season.

 West Ham reject Fiorentina's bid for Obiang